Sheraton Denver Downtown Hotel

 ASM's supports thirty-five Branches organized by geographical territories that are defined by one or more states and/or zip code areas.
 On site, attendees will receive information about their branch and region and be encouraged to meet others in the same vicinity.
 International attendees will have an opportunity to meet as well.

-Microbrew Session: Mixing Ideas for Successful Teaching Strategies in Microbiology
+Microbrew Session: Fermenting Ideas for Successful Teaching Strategies in Microbiology

 These sessions provide a forum for attendees to share ideas and thoughts on best practices in microbiology and biology education.
-Oral presenters are selected from attendees submitting abstracts for consideration in the Microbrew categories and give 15 minutes "chalk-talks" in which they share their activity.
+Oral presenters are selected from attendees submitting abstracts for consideration in the Microbrew categories and give 15 minute "lightning talks" in which they share their activity.

 Poster Presentation Session